markdumay/dbm/README.md

 ## About
 Docker Compose is a popular tool to deploy Docker images.
 This repository uses Docker Compose to further simplify the development of custom Docker images.
-It includes versioning support, definition of development and production images, and simplified commands to run images in detached or terminal mode.
+It includes versioning support, the definition of development and production images, and simplified commands to run images in detached or terminal mode.
 The repository also contains a script to harden a standard Linux Alpine base image.

 <!-- TODO: add tutorial deep-link
 Detailed background information is available on the author's [personal blog][blog].